0xFableOrg/0xFable/docs/architecture.md

 But the hand is not the only Merkle root we need to maintain.
 We also need to maintain a Merkle root for our deck!

 The reason has to do with how cards are drawn.
-Say my private random value is `r`.
+Say my  random value is `r`.
 I will add the card `deck[r % deck.length]` to my hand.
 But now this cards has left my deck and cannot be drawn again!
 We enforce this by modifying the deck: we set `deck[r % deck.length] = deck.last` and then delete `deck.last` the last item of the deck.
 Next time, we can use the same method but with a shorter `deck.length` to draw a new card.

 Same as before, to prove we did this correctly, the contract needs to have a commitment to our current deck, and the opponent cannot know the cards left in the deck (or he would know exactly what